data-flair/python-tutorial/README.md

 Google has been using Python since the beginning.
 They decided to implement Python for ease of maintenance and faster delivery than C++.
 They also recoded some Perl or Bash scripts into Python.
 Python is the official Google server-side language at Google.
 Peter Norvig, and American computer scientist, said "Python has been an important part of Google since the beginning and remains so as the system grows and evolves.
 Today, dozens of Google engineers use Python, and we're looking for more people with skills in this language."

 This was the A-Z of Python.
-We tried to cover complete overview of Python you could want to know.
-We discussed Python, its syntax, why and how to learn, a short tutorials, some libraries, names of projects, interview questions, its future, Python for Machine Learning, companies and some case studies.
+In this python tutorial we tried to cover complete overview of Python you could want to know.
+We discussed Python, its syntax, why and how to learn python, a short tutorials, some libraries, python projects, python interview questions, its future, Python for Machine Learning, companies and some case studies.

 **Are you looking to become a Python expert?**
 **[Join DataFlair's Certified Python Course](https://data-flair.training/python-course/)** & become industry ready